openpracticelibrary/openpracticelibrary/README.md

 ## About

-Red Hat Open Innovation Labs team is creating an open practice library!
-To learn more, see [about.md](content/page/about.md).
+The [Open Practice Library](https://rht-labs.github.io/practice-library/) provides information about practices and ideas that we use here at Red Hat Open Innovation Labs.
+To learn more about the philosophy behind the library, see [about.md](content/page/about.md).

 ## Adding Content